 In November, the CRA Board adopted a follow-up version of this ordinance, which is to be adopted every 30 days.
-Because the duration between the November 1 and December 6 meetings is longer than 30 days, however, the Act requires the readoption of the original resolution declaring the emergency and not the continuation resolution.
-Therefore, this staff report and resolution are substantially the same as the October 4 actions.
+In December, the Board readopted the original resolution because the duration between the November 1 and December 6 meetings was longer than 30 days and the Act required the readoption of the original resolution declaring the emergency and not the continuation resolution.
+At this meeting the Board can adopt the continuation resolution, so this staff report and resolution are substantially the same as the November 5 actions.